obe1dev/BusinessIntelligence/README.md

-Thank You for giving me the opportunity to demonstrate my skills in this project.
+Thank you for giving me the opportunity to demonstrate my skills in this project.
 Oddly enough I have never had a chance to create a custom native module.
 It's been a fun experience learning how to connect MPAndroidChart/Charts with this project.

 I added a few features and styling to make it look similar to a Divvy product.
 I hope you enjoy it as much as I did coding it.